AlterMannomann/sosl/README.md

     GRANT EXECUTE ON your_api_function TO SOSL;

 The basic API consist of wrapper functions.
-### has_ids
+### has_scripts
 Task: Return the number of scripts waiting.

-The defined function is used by has_ids and must return the number of scripts waiting.
+The defined function is used by has_scripts and must return the number of scripts waiting or -1 on error.
 The wrapper will always return a number >= 0.
-Errors and exceptions will be logged and lead to 0 script ids available.
+Errors and exceptions will be logged and lead to 0 scripts available.
 Package functions are also supported.
 No parameters supported.
-The name needs not to be equal, but return value and no mandatory parameter must match.
+The name needs not to be equal, but return a NUMBER value and no mandatory parameter must match.
 Results or exceptions get logged to SOSL_SERVER_LOG.
 Access right EXECUTE has to be granted to SOSL by the owner.
 The default is a function from SOSL, that uses a limited basic script management.

-    Wrapper: FUNCTION has_ids RETURN NUMBER;
+    Wrapper: FUNCTION has_scripts RETURN NUMBER;

-### get_next_id
+### get_next_script
-Task: Return the next waiting id of a script and ensure, that this id is not delivered twice.
+Task: Return the next waiting script with the object type SOSL_PAYLOAD.
+The function has to ensure, that this script is not delivered twice.
+It may return NULL if no script is available or the SOSL_APISOSL_PAYLOAD to distinguish errors from no script available.
+Errors must be handled by the function owner.
+Error type

-The defined function is used by get_next_id and must return a valid id to access script details.
+The defined function is used by get_next_script and must return a valid id to access script details.

-    Wrapper: FUNCTION get_next_id RETURN VARCHAR2;
+    Wrapper: FUNCTION get_next_script RETURN VARCHAR2;

 ### Send Mail
 The default SOSL function is SOSL.SEND_MAIL.
 It uses simple mail relay function on port 25 for an available mail server.
 You may integrate your mailing into the set script state function and avoid direct mail integration.